 Click image to enlarge

-Select "Raw disk copy (copy as binary)" on the "Copy method" tab.
+Select "Copy all partitions onto original places (copy as is)" on the "Copy method" tab.

 6. Verify that the "Same signature for both disk options" is selected on the "Disk signature collision" tab and click the OK button.